districtr/districtr/docs/03toolsplugins/sections.md

 several `RevealSection`s.
 Typically, `Tab`s are created,
 subelements are applied to it, and once done, it is loaded into `Toolbar`.
-The `LayerTab` is an example where the `Tab` is implemented as an inheritor class rather than an instance object.
+The `LayerTab` is an example where the `Tab` is implemented as an inheritor class rather than an instance object and automates the generation of sections.

 The Reveal Sections themselves may have different charts, tables, drop-down menus with [`Parameter`s or checkboxes].